ietf-teep/architecture/draft-ietf-teep-architecture.md

-Before a TAM can begin operation in the marketplace to support a device with a particular TEE, it must obtain a TAM certificate from a CA that is listed in the Trust Anchor store of the TEE.
+Before a TAM can begin operation in the marketplace to support a device with a particular TEE, it must obtain a TAM certificate from a CA that is listed in the Trust Anchor Store of the TEEP Agent.

 ## Trust Anchors in a TEE {#trust-anchors-in-tee}